An Explainable Transformer-based Model for Phishing Email Detection: A Large Language Model Approach: Methodology

 \subsubsection{Model Explainability}

 The ability of a model to explain its decisions is crucial since it provides insight into the process.
 Verifying the accuracy of judgments and reducing errors are made feasible by understanding how models work.
-Explainable AI has been a popular area with a growing group that has developed efficient techniques to understand deep neural network predictions among the more complex machine learning models \citep{holzinger2022explainable}.
-This is important because sophisticated models frequently act as opaque “black boxes" making it difficult for people to comprehend the logic behind particular decisions.
-In this research work, we have worked with model explanability to solve the black box problem.
-To understand the model prediction two explainability models LIME and Transformers Interpret have been utilized.
+XAI has been a popular area with a growing group that has developed efficient techniques to understand deep neural network predictions among the more complex machine learning models \citep{holzinger2022explainable}.
+This is important because sophisticated models frequently act as opaque “black boxes" making it difficult for people to comprehend the logic behind particular decisions \cite{sarker2024ai}.
+In this research work, we have worked with model explainability to solve the black box problem.
+To understand the model prediction, two popular explainability models, LIME and Transformers Interpret, have been utilized.
+The overall process of model explainability is shown in Fig.~\ref{fig:Model_Explainability}.

-Generally, this experiment for phishing email detection is a text classification task that LimeTextExplainer used to explain the black box DistilBERT model.
+Generally, this experiment for phishing email detection is a text classification task that LimeTextExplainer used to explain the black box RoBERTa model.
 The purpose of the LIME method is to faithfully explain any classifier or regressor's predictions \citep{ribeiro2016should}.
 For improved interpretability, LIME provides an understandable depiction of the decision-making process, providing light on the “why" behind the predictions or suggestions made by these models.
-In order to achieve model explainability, LIME first perturbs the email content by making modest adjustments, rearranging words, or adding new words.
+To achieve model explainability, LIME first perturbs the email content by making modest adjustments, such as rearranging words or adding new ones.
 After that, the black-box transformer-based model is applied to the altered email content to generate predictions.
 From these impacted instances, LIME derives features.
 This local model should roughly represent the behaviour of the black-box model surrounding the chosen instance.
 Next, explanations for the black-box model's prediction for the original data are produced using the local model.
-This explanation usually highlights the words or key elements most important during the model's decision-making.
+This explanation usually highlights the words or key elements most important during the model's decision-making process.